 All the big cities have a Chinatown, and in them, the Chinese New Year is always celebrated at the end of January.

 A festival of lights that is celebrated every year in Chiang Mai, the date varies depending on the old Lanna lunar calendar.
 In it, thousands of Khom Loy or luminous hot air balloons are thrown into the air.

 Full Moon Party:

-We can not stop mentioning it because it has already become almost a symbol for tourism in the country.
+We can not stop mentioning it because it has already become almost a symbol of tourism in the country.
 Each full moon thousands of people arrive at Koh Phangan to a party on the beach that lasts all night, with music, lights, fluorescent paint and lots of alcohol.